the science of living a happy life

 So, without further ado, here is some of the latest science of living a happy life.

-1. Beware The G.I.
+1. Beware the G.I.
 Joe Fallacy

 Have you ever heard the phrase, “Knowing is half the battle”?

-This originates from G.I.
+The phrase originates from G.I.
 Joe, a children’s cartoon from the 1980s.
 G.I.
 Joe’s belief that “knowing is half the battle” was iconic but misguided.

 As a fan of the show, Professor Laurie Santos named this fallacy after the character who popularized it.
-And it’s not an understatement to say that it’s popular, even if people don’t know where it comes from.

 The illusion shows two lines with arrowheads on either end that face inwards and outwards, respectively, on the two lines.
 While one line appears shorter, the two lines are actually the same length.